DavidHe1127/Mr.He_HandBook/DevOps/Docker/README.md

 When running `docker kill` or `docker stop`, the main process inside the container will receive a signal.

 `docker stop` - stop a running container.
-Main process will receive a `SIGTERM` at which point, docker is given time to do cleanup followed by a `SIGKILL` signal after 10 seconds of grace period.
+Main process will receive a `SIGTERM` at which point, docker is given time to do cleanup.
+If the process hasn't exited within the grace period (can be specified) a SIGKILL signal will be sent.

 `docker kill` - send `SIGKILL` to kill the main process inside the container.
 No chance to do cleanu.